davidsonfellipe/awesome-wpo/README.md

 * [Pingdom Website Speed Test](http://tools.pingdom.com/fpt/) - Test the load time of that page, analyze it and find bottlenecks
 * [Libra](https://github.com/pitomba/libra) - Libra is a service to measure the weight along the time, written in Python.
 * [WebPageTest](http://www.webpagetest.org/) - Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
 You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking and much more.
 Your results will provide rich diagnostic information including resource loading waterfall charts, Page Speed optimization checks and suggestions for improvements.
 * [Sitespeed.io](http://www.sitespeed.io/documentation/) - Sitespeed.io is an open source tool that will check your site against web performance best practice rules and use the Navigation Timing API to collect metrics.
-It will create XML & HTML output of the result.*
+It will create XML & HTML output of the result.
+* [grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas) - Grunt plugin wrapping phantomas to measure frontend performance

 ## Metrics Monitor - API